-In the exceptional circumstance that a student needs to leave early for an appointment, a written note in the Student’s agenda is required.
-Adults picking up their child must report to the office and sign their child out of the school.
+In the exceptional circumstance that a student needs to leave early for an appointment, the dismissal should be put into School Messenger and a written note in the Student’s agenda is required.
+Adults picking up their child must ring the buzzer in order to sign their child out of the school.

 SCHOOL MESSENGER (1-844-506-4350 or www.go.schoolmessenger.ca)

 Please contact School Messenger by phone, app or website before 9:30 AM if your child is going to be absent.
 If your child will be arriving later than 9:15, please use School Messenger to mark them late for the morning.
 (They must still check in at the office once they arrive.)
 School Messenger can be used 24 hours a day and can be used in advance of any absence.
 If your child is absent and you have not used School Messenger by 9:30, please contact the school directly at 905-692-5435.